Anti-tank warfare: Korean War

 The initial assault by North Korean KPA forces during the Korean War was aided by the use of Soviet T-34-85 tanks.
 A North Korean tank corps equipped with about 120 T-34s spearheaded the invasion.
 These drove against a ROK Army with few anti-tank weapons adequate to deal with the Soviet T-34s.
 The North Korean tanks had a good deal of early successes against South Korean infantry, elements of the 24th Infantry Division, and the United States built M24 Chaffee light tanks that they encountered.
 For the UN forces, aerial interdiction by ground attack aircraft was the only means of slowing the advancing North Korean armor.
-The tide turned in favour of the United Nations forces in August 1950 when the North Koreans suffered major tank losses during a series of battles in which the UN forces brought heavier equipment to develop an anti-tank role, including U.S. M4A3 Sherman medium tanks backed by M26 Pershing heavy tanks, along with British Centurion, Churchill, and Cromwell tanks.
+The tide turned in favour of the United Nations forces in August 1950 when the North Koreans suffered major tank losses during a series of battles in which the UN forces brought heavier equipment to develop an anti-tank role, including U.S. M4A3 Sherman medium tanks backed by M26 Pershing and M46 Patton heavy tanks, along with British Centurion, Churchill, and Cromwell tanks.

 In the U.S., the 2.36 in M9A1 bazooka rocket launcher evolved into the more powerful 3.5 in M20 "Super Bazooka", which was used to good effect against North Korean armored spearheads during the Korean War.
 However, the M20 proved difficult and cumbersome to portage on foot over long distances.
 The Anti-Tank Aircraft Rocket, developed by the navy, also proved effective against North Korean tanks.